medialabkato/medialab-katowice/README.md

-A history of the KSSE
+Investigation on the Katowice special economic zone
 ===================

-This app is the result of a 3-day workshop at Medialab Katowice, on May 23-25 2014.
+This app is the result of a 3-day workshop organized by Medialab Katowice, on May 23-25 2014.

+!(static/images/group_pict.jpg)
+The group at work.

 Licence : GNU General Public License V3